n8ta/jawk/README.md

 ```
    { if ($1) { a = 1; b = 2; } else { a = "1"; b = "2" } print (a + b); }
 ```
-rawk has no significant advantage and will add two more bytecode ops to convert string -> number.
+rawk has no significant advantage here and will add two more bytecode ops to convert string -> number.
 For `print (a + b)` rawk emits
 ```
    16 GsclVar(0)                              args: [[]]                 push: [[Var]]
    17 VarToNum                                args: [[Var]]              push: [[Num]]